 Certainly, I must have used such superlatives in the past.
 I now make an effort to use more appropriate themes like “8 Great” or “My Favorite.”

 Some people, I expect, will skip this intro text and scan right to the following Heading and bullet points.
 You, my astute friend, will now know that the rest of this article is a spoof.
-Hope it is entertaining.
+I hope you are entertained.

 Top, Greatest, Most Incredible Best Places in the World

 Canada is the largest country in North America and second largest in the world, so it must be one of the best places in North America.
-USA is the most populous country in North America and also must be one of the best places.
+USA is the most populous country in North America and also must be one of its top places.
 Other best places in North America include Mexico, Jamaica, Bahamas, and St. John (US Virgin Islands).